Jonathan2021/dotfiles_ikigai/README.md

 ## vim-plugins

 I make use of certain vim-plugins , which contributes to an easier workflow.
 My plugin manager is [Vundle](https://github.com/VundleVim/Vundle.vim) , so you will have to install that first.
 To install the plugins for yourself , use my .vimrc file.
-You can easily copy it to your home(~) directory.
+You can easily copy it to your home(~) directory or symlink it.
 Then from vim last line mode execute `PluginInstall`.
 Ta da....!!
 Easy as it can be.

 # about